backstage/backstage/docs/auth/oidc.md

-A factory is a function that can take some parameters or dependencies and return an instance of something, in our case it will be a function that requests some backstage APIs and use them to create an instance of an OIDC provider.
+A factory is a function that can take some parameters or dependencies and return an instance of something, in our case it will be a function that requests some backstage APIs and use them to create an instance of an OIDC API provider.

 Please note that this function only runs (creates the instance) when somewhere else in the app you request the DI to give you an instance of the OIDC provider using the API ref